-NZFBF, in consultation with the NZFMA's Rates Committee and the NZFBF Board, will publish or make available the rationale of any proposed material change in its methodology.
+NZFBF, in consultation with NZFBF's BKBM Committee and the NZFBF Board, will publish or make available the rationale of any proposed material change in its methodology.
 A material change would be defined as, but not limited to, any change to the methodology that would alter the definition or representativeness of the Benchmark, the calculation of the Benchmark, the format in which it is released and/or the timing of that release.